Bioinformatics-Research-Network/Bioinformed-Skill-App/crud/app/slack_utils/README.md

 - The Slack ID of the reviewer who clicked the button: `"user": {"id": "Uxxxxxxxxxx", ...}`
 - The response URL used to update the original Slack message: `"response_url": "https://hooks.slack.com/actions/blahblahblah"`

 After a reviewer is assigned, we want to update the Slack message to remove the button. `review_request_update.json` is the template for the payload used to make the update, which needs to be sent to the response URL.
+Line 3 of the `.json` will be edited to state who clicked the button.

 ## TODO